solar-ml/aws-emr-msk/proposed_solution.md

 6. Transforms the data into the form required by the neural network and uses the pre-trained CNN model to classify the state of each device into one of six conditions.

 7. The data is then stored in the `gold` bucket along with the predictions.
 The locations of the `bootstrap`, `silver` and `gold` buckets are passed by calling the lambda function.

-8. From the `gold` bucket, the data is accessible via the API gateway, which handles communication with a `QueryResults` lambda function that queries the floor based on `deviceID` and returns the JSON result of the prediction.
+8. From the `gold' bucket, the data is accessible via the API gateway, which handles communication with a `QueryResults' lambda function that queries the parquet file using the PyArrow library using `deviceID' and returns the JSON result of the prediction.

-The software requirements of the task therefore implied the use of **PySpark**, **TensorFlow** and **PyWavelets** to achieve the intended result.
+Therefore, the use of **PySpark**, **TensorFlow**, **PyWavelets** and **PyArrow** is required to to achieve the intended result.

 ## Orchestration approach consideration

 At the heart of the workflow is the **AWS StepFunctions** state machine.
 It orchestrates Spark jobs and handles failures and retries.
 Its execution is triggered by the event scheduled in the **EventBridge**.

-### AWS Data Pipeline with EMR Serverless
 ![](aws_data_pipeline.drawio.svg)